The court’s staff has returned to work in person at the courthouse on a full-time basis.

-- VISITING THE COURTHOUSE: Safety measures and precautions are being taken to protect the health of employees and court users.
+- VISITING THE COURTHOUSE: Safety measures and precautions continue to be taken to protect the health of employees and court users.

 - Court staff is equipped with P.P.E., including face masks and face shields.

 - Hand sanitizer dispensers, floor markers to assist with physical distancing and plexiglass partitions have been installed throughout the courthouse.

-- If you must visit the courthouse (for dropping off documents or emergency applications), please note that you are required to wear a mask and submit to temperature screening and questioning upon entry.
+- Visitors are required to wear a mask and submit to temperature screening and questioning upon entry.

 - Please refrain from visiting the courthouse if you:

-- Have been directed to quarantine, isolate or self-monitor at home for the Coronavirus by any doctor, hospital or health agency within the last two weeks;
+- Have recently tested positive for COVID, or have been directed to quarantine, isolate or self-monitor at home for the coronavirus by any doctor, hospital, or health agency; or